Tucson Entry Requirements

 Prohibited Items

-- Certain wildlife products - Items from endangered species (ivory, sea turtle shells, certain furs)
+- Products from endangered species (ivory, tortoiseshell, certain furs)

 Restricted Items

-- Cultural artifacts and antiquities - Items over 250 years old may require export permits from country of origin
+- Cultural artifacts and antiques - may require documentation from country of origin

 Health Requirements